 “When we impose two-thirds requirements, here is the result: One of our citizens gets one vote, another of our citizens gets 1 ½ votes,” he said.

 But McKenna stressed that the requirements were approved by the people.

 “The voters have been very clear that the people running Olympia since 1985 are too ready to raise taxes,” he said.
 The two-thirds stipulation “provides a higher hedge against tax increases that otherwise could become too routine.”

-McKenna was more committed than Inslee in asking voters for a tax package to pay for several transportation projects, including work on the North Spokane freeway and the state Highway 520 bridge over Lake Washington.
+McKenna was more committed than Inslee in asking voters for a tax package to pay for several transportation projects, including work on the north Spokane freeway and the state Highway 520 bridge over Lake Washington.
 He pledged to take a package to the voters next year or in 2014.

-Inslee declined to say when he would push for a tax on for road projects, arguing that the public doesn’t trust state government.
+Inslee declined to say when he would push for a tax for road projects, arguing that the public doesn’t trust state government.